A Fun 7-Day Outer Banks Itinerary

 Destguides may receive commissions from purchases made through affiliate links in this article.

-The Outer Banks are a series of barrier islands in North Carolina that have recently risen to stardom thanks to the Netflix original series, Outer Banks.
+The Outer Banks are a series of barrier islands in North Carolina that rose to stardom thanks to the Netflix original series, Outer Banks.
 Despite what you might have heard, the Outer Banks is more than just a mysterious compass, teenage angst, and John B.

-Full of natural beauty and wild adventures, these islands are a family-friendly and budget-friendly destination.
-There are also several exciting and interesting towns on the Outer Banks of North Carolina to explore.
+These islands are family-friendly, budget-friendly, and full of unspoiled beauty and fun adventures.
+There are also several exciting and interesting towns in the Outer Banks to explore.

-If you are looking to make the most of a week-long trip to the Outer Banks, this 1 week in Outer Banks itinerary will help you experience the best of what they have to offer!
+If you want to make the most of a week-long trip to the Outer Banks, this itinerary will help you experience the best of what they have to offer.
+Continue reading to learn more!

 🏨 Top accommodations in the Outer Banks

-- Hampton Inn & Suites Outer Banks Corolla (rated highly)
+- Hampton Inn & Suites Outer Banks Corolla (stunning waterside views)

 ☂️ Top tours and experiences in the Outer Banks